Transgender and Non-Binary at Penn State

 Trans/Non-Binary Inclusive Housing Policy & Options

 Housing and Food Services strives to provide a safe, inclusive, comfortable, and supportive living environment for all students residing on campus.
-We offer the option of gender-neutral housing for students who, because of gender identify or gender expression, prefer this option.
-This allows students who identify as transgender and gender non-conforming the ability to choose a roommate of any gender.
+They offer the option of gender-neutral housing for students who, because of gender identity or gender expression, prefer this option.
+This allows students who identify as transgender and gender non-binary the ability to choose a roommate of any gender.
 Learn more about gender-neutral housing.

-In addition to working with students individually to identify a housing assignment that works best, Penn State offers Ally House, a Special Living Option located in West Halls, which provides an open, safe, and inclusive environment for students.
-Ally House is a collaboration between Lesbian, Gay, Bisexual, Transgender, Queer, and Ally (LGBTQA) Student Resource Center and the Sexuality and Gender Studies minor offered by the College of Liberal Arts.
+The Ally House is a Special Living Option located in West Housing Area that provides an open, safe, and inclusive environment for students.
+The Ally House is a collaboration between Lesbian, Gay, Bisexual, Transgender, Queer, and Ally (LGBTQA) Student Resource Center and the Sexuality and Gender Studies minor offered by the College of Liberal Arts.
 Ally House fosters a community dedicated to knowledge and understanding of sexuality and gender issues.
 Student Programs and academic opportunities support these goals.
 Any student interested in residing in this special living option may indicate Ally House on the HFS Contract as a preference in the "Special Living Option" section.

 On-Campus All Gender Restrooms & Locker Rooms

 Restroom/Facilities Use Guidelines